AFGE Endorses California's Gavin Newsom for Governor

 Largest federal employee union says Newsom will fight for working people

-WASHINGTON, May 30, 2018 /PRNewswire-HISPANIC PR WIRE/ -- The American Federation of Government Employees today announced its endorsement of Gavin Newsom for governor of California.
+WASHINGTON, May 30, 2018 /PRNewswire-USNewswire/ -- The American Federation of Government Employees today announced its endorsement of Gavin Newsom for governor of California.

 "With public-sector employees across this country facing unprecedented attacks on their workplace rights, it's more important than ever that we support candidates who will have our backs," said American Federation of Government Employees District 12 National Vice President George McCubbin III.